noy-sternlicht/Debatable-Intelligence/README.md

 To generate speeches using GPT-4.1, run `scripts/generate_speeches.sh`.
-The script receives a json file `src/generate_speeches_config.json` defining the used parameters (e.g., temperature, maximum speech length...), which you can customize. `GPT_4_1_speeches.csv` contains the 152 generated speeches we analyze in the paper.
+The script receives a json file `src/generate_speeches_config.json` defining the used parameters (e.g., temperature, maximum speech length...), which you can customize.
 You could use our inference scripts (described [here](#run-judges)) to run the judges over the speeches.

 ### Key point analysis